-"Thence the route leads to St. Anne; and two miles beyond the village, at twenty eight miles distance from Quebec, the traveller proceeds to visit those interesting Falls.
-The road ascends a part of the way up the mountain-there are seen splendid prospects of Quebec and the adjacent country-but without a glass, from the distance, the scenery in the back ground is rather indistinct.
-Havattained the level, a rough path for nearly a mile and a half conducts the visitor, after a sudden descent into a most solitary vale of rocks and trees, almost a natural grotto, through the centre of which the stream rushes, until it escapes by a narrow channel between the rocks, and continues roaring and tumbling with augmented velocity.
-From below there is a striking view of the Cataract, which combined with the natural wildness and extraordinary features of the scenery baffle description: the painter alone could convey to the mind the representation with effect.
+Thence the route leads to St. Anne; and two miles beyond the village, at twenty-eight miles distance from Quebec, the traveller proceeds to visit those interesting Falls.
+The road ascends a part of the way up the mountain-there are seen splendid prospects of Quebec and the adjacent country-but without a glass, from the distance, the scenery in the back ground is rather indistinct, Having attained the level, a rough path for nearly a mile and a half conducts the visitor, after a sudden descent into a most solitary vale of rocks and trees, almost a natural grotto, through the centre of which the stream rushes, until, it escapes by a narrow channel between the rocks, and continues roaring and tumbling with augmenting velocity.
+From below, there is a striking view of the Cataract, which combined with the natural wildness and extraordinary features of the scenery baffle description : the painter alone could convey to the mind the representation with effect.
 Some amateurs prefer this scene to the admired Trenton Falls.

-The scenery around the Priest's Farm, near Cape Tourment, is very attractive, and the sight of the valley and Falls of St. Fereole will compensate for the fatigue, experienced in descending to them.
-To complete the excursion, the visitor should arrange, if possible to stand on Cape Tourment in the morning there to behold the sun immerging from the horison.
-From this bold bluff, nearlysix hundred yards above the river St. Lawrence, to the east, south and west is presented a diversified landscape, which includes every variety that the painter can embody.
-Mountain and valley, wilderness and cultivation, land and water with their appurtenances and ornaments, here showing a modern's operations, and there bearing the marks of antiquity.
+The scenery around the Priests' Farm, near Cape Tourment, is very attractive, and the sight of the valley and Falls of St. Fereole will compensate for the fatigue experienced in descending to them.
+To complete the excursion, the visitors should arrange, if possible, to stand on Cape Tourment in the morning, there to behold the sun emerging from the horizon.
+From this bold bluff, nearly six hundred yards above the river St. Lawrence, to the east, south and west is presented a diversified landscape, which includes every variety that the painter can embody.
+Mountain and valley, wilderness and cultio t er tl tl tl n wl de Ca Ne de the be Su L su DF siv pe